DaasDaham/MLP-classifier-from-scratch/README.md

-# Back-Propagation-Implementation
+# MLP-Classifier-Implementation
-Implementing backprop algortihm in python with other bells and whistles like multiple activations, intialization, dropout, normalization, etc.
+Implementing MLP Classifier with backprop algortihm in python with other bells and whistles like multiple activations, intialization, dropout, normalization, etc.